-- (2) A person who is not eligible to be a member of the National Assembly in terms of subsection (1)(a) or (b) may be a candidate for the Assembly, subject to any limits or conditions established by national legislation. - (3) A person loses membership of the National Assembly if that person- - (a) ceases to be eligible; or - (b) is absent from the Assembly without permission in circumstances for which the rules and orders of the Assembly prescribe loss of membership. - (4) Vacancies in the National Assembly must be filled in terms of national legislation.
+- (2) A person who is not eligible to be a member of the National Assembly in terms of subsection (1)(a) or (b) may be a candidate for the Assembly, subject to any limits or conditions established by national legislation. - (3) A person loses membership of the National Assembly if that person- - (a) ceases to be eligible; - (b) is absent from the Assembly without permission in circumstances for which the rules and orders of the Assembly prescribe loss of membership; or - (c) ceases to be a member of the party that nominated that person as a member of the Assembly, unless that member has become a member of another party in accordance with Schedule 6A.